Sponsored Links & Their Impact On SEO

 • Sponsored placements

-Advertisers simply choose a list of keywords related to their business and those that customers use to search for their product or service.
+Advertisers choose a list of keywords related to their business and those that customers use to search for their product or service.

 • Companies and websites, on the other hand, contact authority website owners and offer to pay money in return for advertisements on their websites.

 • As a result, paid ad spots and sponsored content must include the sponsored links tag.
-Otherwise, these domains may be penalized by Google.

 • Google can also identify artificial link patterns quite successfully.